-This article was last updated Apr 02, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 02, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 As a credit card customer, you have the ability to ask your card issuer to change the terms of your card pretty much anytime you want.
 Whether that’s requesting a lower APR, a credit limit increase or to remove a late payment fee, it’s perfectly possible your credit issuer will be willing to work with you to make you happy and secure your business.

 However, surprisingly few credit card customers do this, according to a March 2018 survey of 1,051 credit card users conducted by CompareCards.com.
 We found many customers have never requested a lower APR, a fee waiver or a credit limit increase.
 That’s unfortunate, as most of those who did ask their credit card issuer for a break on fees or requested a higher limit were rewarded for it.

 - Only 25% of credit card holders have asked for a lower Annual Percentage Rate (APR) on one of their credit cards

 - 60% have never called to have a late fee waived

 - Only 40% of credit card users have asked for a higher credit limit on one of their existing cards

 This, despite the relatively high success rate for customers who did ask for changes in each of these credit card terms: